 The invasion is already underway here in Park City.
-Colorful ski jackets and pants have all faded to black.
+Skittle-colored ski jackets and pants have all faded to black.
 Ski and snowboard boots have been replaced with furry Uggs.
-Oversized fur jackets and hats are still everywhere—but are no longer being worn ironically.That’s right, Sundance Film Festival 2017 is underway.
-The ten-day period when we Airbnb our quaint little mountain town so Hollywood can throw a fancy cocktail party in the mountains.
-It’s the ten-day period when locals either:

-The festival kicks off Thursday night, but it’s really not that busy of a day in town.
-It’s a great day to T.C.B.Y.
-(Take Care of Business, Yo!) before the weekend starts and nothing gets done.
-Go out on the town and do some advanced scouting for the upcoming week.
-Grab a drink at your favorite bar before they forget who you are start charging you a cover.
-I’ll probably head to No Name Saloon before making my way to OP Rockwell to see Triggers and Slips opening for Side Deal.
+The festival kicks off Thursday night, but town is still somewhat slow.
+Go out on the town and do some recon for the upcoming week.
+Grab a drink at your favorite bar before they conveniently forget your name and local status.
+I’ll probably head to No Name Saloon or The Spur, before making my way to OP Rockwell to see Triggers and Slips opening for Side Deal.

 I’ll be headed to Deer Valley for the day before making my way to The Montage for the free Live at the Montage Concert Series at 6pm.
-If I have anything left in the tank, Lil Jon is hosting a DJ Set/Birthday Party at The Downstairs.
+If I have anything left in the tank by Sunday night, Marshmellow is performing at PC Live.

 Monday is a great day to catch up on some work, sleep, or skiing.
 I’ll probably do all three and ski into town from Park City Mountain and head to the ASCAP Music Cafe, to check out some musicians, headlined by Michael Franti at 4:30 pm.